Long COVID: Patient community and activism

 Early in the pandemic, official guidance made a distinction between those with mild illness who did not require hospitalisation, and those with severe illness which did require hospitalisation.
 The typical recovery time for those with mild illness was said to be around two weeks and media attention was mostly focused on those with a severe infection.
 Patients with long-lasting systems after a mild infection started to describe their symptoms on Twitter and blogs, challenging official assumptions.

 The term long COVID was reportedly first used in May 2020 as a hashtag on Twitter by Elisa Perego, an archaeologist at University College London.
 A month later, #LongCovid became a popular hashtag, alongside hashtags from non-English budding communities (for instance, #AprèsJ20 in French, and #koronaoire in Finnish).

 Experiences shared online filled a gap in knowledge in how the media talked about the pandemic.
 Via the media, the knowledge reached governments and health officials, making long COVID "the first illness created through patients finding one another on Twitter".

 Some people experiencing long COVID have formed community care networks and support groups on social media websites.
+Social media data has also been used as a primary research source for studying long COVID experiences.
+A 2025 study by researchers at University College London, published in Frontiers in Big Data, used Pulsar social listening platform to collect and analyse public posts examining narratives around dietary supplement use and mental health among people with long COVID.
+The study identified patterns in self-directed coping strategies shared online in the absence of formal medical guidelines.
 Internationally, there are several long COVID advocacy groups.
-Clinical advice on self-management and online healthcare programs are used to support people with long COVID.
+Clinical advice on self-management and online healthcare programmes are used to support people with long COVID.

-In 2023, The organization International Long Covid Awareness (ILCA) created International Long Covid Awareness Day on March 15^{th}.
+In 2023, the organisation International Long Covid Awareness (ILCA) created International Long Covid Awareness Day on 15 March.

 The Museum of Vancouver began hosting the exhibition "Living with Long COVID" in October 2025, which includes stories and photographs from 46 people with the condition in Canada.
 The exhibition was co-produced with Simon Fraser University, and is scheduled to remain in place until March 2026.

 Stigma in healthcare

 Many people with long COVID have difficulty accessing appropriate healthcare.
 The severity of their symptoms may be disbelieved, they may be subject to unsympathetic care, and their symptoms may not be investigated properly or may be falsely attributed to anxiety.
 People with long COVID may be misdiagnosed with mental disorders.
-Anxiety and depression questionnaires not designed for people with medical conditions can contribute to this; for example, a questionnaire may assume fatigue is due to depression or that palpitations are due to anxiety, even if explained by another condition like ME/CFS or POTS.
+Anxiety and depression questionnaires not designed for people with medical conditions can contribute to this; for example, a questionnaire may assume fatigue is due to depression or that palpitations are due to anxiety, even if explained by another condition like myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) or postural orthostatic tachycardia syndrome (POTS).
+These issues of dismissal of symptoms by healthcare providers and possible neglect in research efforts parallel other post-viral illnesses, such as ME/CFS.